ChangShuyu/changshuyu.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Ph.D. student from the School of Computer Science at Nanjing University of Posts and Telecommunications, under the supervision of Prof. Haiping Huang.
-Before that, I received my B.E. degree from the same university in 2021.
-My research focuses on privacy-preserving machine learning, natural language processing, AI for software security, and trustworthy AI.
+I am a Ph.D. student at the School of Computer Science, Nanjing University of Posts and Telecommunications, supervised by Prof. Haiping Huang.
+I obtained my B.E. degree from the same institution in 2021.
+My research interests include privacy-preserving machine learning, natural language processing, AI for software security, and trustworthy AI.
+Currently, I am a visiting student at the School of Information and Communication Technology, Griffith University, working under the supervision of [Prof. Leo Yu Zhang](https://leozhangcs.github.io/) and [Prof. Yanjun Zhang](https://profiles.uts.edu.au/Yanjun.Zhang).

 <br>